 Most people usually prefer dried apricots or fresh figs, as these fruits also give water kefir a richer nutrient profile and taste.

 Some form of sugar must always be used as it serves as food for the fungi and bacteria you will cultivate.

-If you don’t have a high-quality water filter (we recommend the Watens gravity-fed water filter) and use plain tap water, you should boil it first so that it does not contain any chlorine, which is anti-bacterial and extremely bad for your thyroid.
+If you don’t have a high-quality water filter and use plain tap water, you should boil it first, so that it does not contain any chlorine, which is anti-bacterial and extremely bad for your thyroid.

 In that case and after the water cools completely, put in the grains and sugar, and cover with a lid, keeping the concoction at room temperature.

 In 2-3 days, your water kefir will be ready for consumption.

 Use a strainer to separate the grains from the actual drink, rinse the grains gently with a little water and store them for the next use.

 As with milk kefir grains, water kefir grains may be used to repeat this process indefinitely.

 If you accidentally make a large badge of kefir, you may keep it in the refrigerator in a glass bottle or tightly-closed jar.